Kiza-coder/Cogip/README.md

 The project will be evaluated on :

-- [X] use of different URL parameters and filename  [X]
+- [X] use of different URL parameters and filename
-- use of sanitization to avoid SQL injections [X]
+- [ ] use of sanitization to avoid SQL injections
-- validation of data so that full-admin doesn’t input whatever [ ]
+- validation of data so that full-admin doesn’t input whatever
 - construction of a functional relational database
 - use of correct joins in SQL
 - use of aliases in SQL requests
-- implementation of a CRUD to read, add, modify and delete data [-] # '[-]'
+- implementation of a CRUD to read, add, modify and delete data

 we should be able by the end of this challenge

-- crypt password in a database [checkbox:unchecked]
+- crypt password in a database
-- use an MVC structure [checkbox:checked]
+- use an MVC structure
-- use a router [checkbox:checked]
+- use a router
-- setup a session [checkbox:unchecked]
+- setup a session
 - allow access to certain page in regards to permissions [checkbox:unchecked]

 Team members and inputs to the projects